Skaiya Travel » Asia Travel Guides » Baguio Travel Guide for Mountain Access

-Intro to Baguio Travel Guide
+Baguio Travel Guide for Mountain Access

 High in the Cordillera mountains, Baguio offers pine-covered hills, cool air, and a cultural blend of highland tradition and colonial history.
 Dubbed the “Summer Capital of the Philippines,” it has long been the country’s escape from the tropical heat.
 From bustling Session Road to serene Burnham Park, from strawberry fields in La Trinidad to weaving villages of the Cordillera people, Baguio balances urban energy with mountain calm.
 This Baguio travel guide will help you plan your journey into the Philippines’ hill station, where culture, creativity, and nature thrive together.